 SMT members identify the biggest influences on their strategies as pupils’ needs (81.2%—up by over 20% since 2018/19) and the curriculum, which has risen over 40 percentage points from 20.9% to 61.9%.

 Schools are stuck trying to replace traditional methods with technology - this is due to old fashioned curriculum design

-Creative learning experiences and new learning techniques are top priorities, after results
+Creative learning experiences and new learning techniques are top priorities, after school results

 Providing more creative learning experiences' and 'New pedagogical techniques/learning strategies' are the second (34.2%) and third (32.4%) highest priorities for the year ahead - their highest ranking yet.
 'Providing more creative learning experiences' in particular has almost doubled since 2017/18 (17.2%).
 This aligns with Ofsted’s announcement that it will be prioritising broader teaching over exam results.

-SMT members are very focused on using technology to boost collaboration and engagement.
-Almost 40% say they want to use technology to enhance collaboration in school (nearly twice as many since 2017/18).
+SMT members are very focused on using technology to boost collaborative learning and engagement.
+Almost 40% say they want to use technology to enhance collaborative learning in school (nearly twice as many since 2017/18).
 Nearly half of SMT members (49.7%) say they want to use technology to boost engagement (up around 35% since 2017/18).

 The cloud-based development of shared learning resources allows teachers to be more collaborative and creative in meeting the needs of a wide range of students.

 Online meetings free up so much time.
 The ability to work collaboratively on line as a MAT is really powerful.

 However, there is less confidence in schools’ strategic visions—and more criticism...

 Only 51.7% of respondents believe their school has a clear strategic vision